savannahghi/flutter_graphql_client/CONTRIBUTING.md

-# Contributing to `sil_graphql_client`
+# Contributing to `flutter_graphql_client`

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to `sil_graphql_client`, which is hosted in the [Savannah Global Health](https://github.com/savannahghi) Organization on GitHub.
+The following is a set of guidelines for contributing to `flutter_graphql_client`, which is hosted in the [Savannah Global Health](https://github.com/savannahghi) Organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents